savonet/book/quickstart.md

 operator is doing.
 These are often useful to follow what the script is doing and contain important information in order to understand what is going wrong if it is the case.
-Each of these lines begin with the date and the hour the message was issued, followed by who emitted the message, its importance, and the actual message.
+Each of these lines begin with the date and the hour the message was issued, followed by who emitted the message (i.e. which operator), its importance, and the actual message.
 For instance, `[main:3]` means that the main process of Liquidsoap emitted the message and that its importance is `3`.
 The lower the number is, the more important the message is: `1` is a critical message (the program might crash after that), `2` a severe message (something that might affect the program in a deep way), `3` an important message, `4` an information and `5` a debug message (which can generally be ignored).
+By default, only messages with importance up to `3` are displayed.

 ### Scripts